reportportal/docs/src/md/src/GettingStarted/Integrations.md

 3. Click the 'Administrative' link

-4. Click the 'Plugins' from left-hand sidebar
+4. Click the 'Plugins' from the left-hand sidebar

 5. Click on the'Sauce Labs' tab.